 Fried tofu options

-Now, the key ingredient for this dish is seasoned fried tofu pouches, which are quite easy to make.
-All you have to do is remove the excess oil from them and then simmer them in a seasoned liquid to let the flavors soak in.
-The recipe below includes detailed instructions.
+The key ingredient in this dish is seasoned fried tofu pouches, which are easy to prepare if you have aburaage (deep-fried tofu sheets) on hand.
+All you have to do is remove the excess oil and then simmer them in a seasoned liquid so the flavors can soak in.
+My recipe includes detailed instructions.

 However, if you want to make kitsune udon more conveniently, it might be worth checking out your local Asian market.
-You might find commercial items labeled as 'Inari Age' or 'Inarizushi-no-Moto' (meaning the ingredient for inari sushi) in either the refrigerated or canned sections.
-Using these store-bought options, you can make this dish by simply placing them on top of your udon.
-Feel free to choose the option that best suits your preference or situation.
+You may find commercially prepared fried tofu products labeled as "inari age" or "inarizushi-no-moto" (which means ingredients for inari sushi) in either the refrigerated or canned goods aisle.

 Udon soup seasoning

-When preparing this dish, it is advisable to focus on the flavor of the udon soup.
+When preparing kitsune udon, it is best to focus on the flavor of the udon soup.

 The seasoning of udon soup varies primarily between the Kanto region in eastern Japan and the Kansai region in western Japan.
 In the Kanto region, a large amount of soy sauce is used, giving the soup a rich color and a strong, salty flavor.
 In contrast, the Kansai region uses a more flavorful dashi broth and less soy sauce, resulting in a lighter color and milder saltiness.

-While kitsune udon can be prepared with either style of seasoning, given its origin in Osaka (located in the Kansai region), I highly recommend the Kansai-style seasoning.
+While kitsune udon can be prepared with either style of seasoning, given its origin in Osaka (located in the Kansai region), I highly recommend the Kansai style.
 Kansai-style seasoning typically involves using awase dashi, made from kombu (dried kelp) and bonito flakes.
-The combination of the rich dashi broth and the sweet and savory fried tofu pouches will surely captivate your taste buds.
+The combination of the rich dashi broth and the sweet, savory fried tofu pouches is sure to captivate your taste buds.
+Try it with my recipe!

 📋Step-by-step recipe